 Dr. Júlio Ribeiro Alves earned a D.M. degree in Guitar Performance and Music Literature from Indiana University Jacobs School of Music, a M.M. degree in Guitar Performance from the Peabody Conservatory at Johns Hopkins University and a B.M. degree in Guitar Performance from the University of Brasília (UnB- Universidade de Brasília), in his native country Brazil.

-At Marshall, he is responsible for overseeing the guitar area, teaching applied lessons, guitar literature, guitar pedagogy, guitar techniques, and coordinating the M.U.
+At Marshall, Dr. Alves is responsible for overseeing the guitar area teaching applied lessons, guitar literature, guitar pedagogy, guitar techniques, fretboard harmony, and directing the M.U.
 Guitar Ensemble.
-He also teaches music theory and aural skills.
-Active as a solo player and also as a member of the Violauta Duo, Dr. Alves performs a wide variety of repertoire from various ethnicities and historical periods.
-He has performed in several Brazilian cities, and also in the USA, Argentina, and Uruguay.
+Outside of the guitar area, he also teaches music styles, music theory and aural skills.
+He regularly performs as a solo player, as a member of the Violauta Duo, the Duo Alves, the Violautalino Trio, and in other chamber music settings.
+His programs feature music from various ethnicities and historical periods.
+In the past, he was a member of the Duo Grilo-Ribeiro, with guitarist Eustáquio Grilo, and the Duo Caesar, with guitarist Júlio de Alexandria Cruz.
+He has performed in diverse venues in countries such as Brazil, USA, Costa Rica, Spain, and Italy.